-The Testing Center, located in Room A109 on the Wisconsin Rapids Campus, provides a number of services on all campuses, including Accuplacer and General Educational Development (GED)/High School Equivalency Diploma (HSED) testing.
+The Testing Center provides a number of services on all campuses, including Accuplacer and General Educational Development (GED)/High School Equivalency Diploma (HSED) testing.

 Accuplacer is offered at each location.
 To schedule, stop by any Mid-State location or call 888.575.6782.